 We cannot conceive a path to our long-term goals without ensuring that our communities are full participants in our democracy.
 Community Change with our partners is building a large-scale operation that takes into account the year-round ways in which democracy can be activated from the streets to the ballot box.
 It is not enough to change the demographic makeup of our electorate — it has to be accompanied by a year-round pipeline of engagement with public life.
 Housed within the appropriate legal entities, our program increases civic participation, deepens political education, and builds permanent infrastructure for year-round engagement.

 Our sister organization, Community Change Action, houses the 501(c)4 side of this work.
 Community Change Action engages millions of voters to make their voices heard at the ballot box.
-In 2020, it will operate statewide programs in five states: Colorado, Florida, Michigan, Nevada, and Wisconsin.
+In 2024, Community Change Action and our grassroots partners and leaders will attempt to reach 15 million voters and have 2+ million conversations in seven prioritized states that align with key U.S. House and Senate races and the path to winning the presidency.